Goykhman/numbox/docs/numbox.core.work.rst

 the given node as well as the logical sequence of steps (as indicated by the graph structure) to carry out the derivation.

+.. [#f1] For simplicity, this example illustrates nodes that contain scalar data (integers and floats).
+More complex types of data, like numpy arrays, strings, and aggregates (numba StructRef's, typed lists and dictionaries) are supported as well.
-.. [#f1] Behind the scenes, :func:`numbox.core.work.builder.make_graph` compiles (and optionally caches) a graph maker with low-level intrinsic constructors of the individual work nodes inlined into it.
+.. [#f2] Behind the scenes, :func:`numbox.core.work.builder.make_graph` compiles (and optionally caches) a graph maker with low-level intrinsic constructors of the individual work nodes inlined into it.
 All the Python 'derive' functions defined for the `Derived` nodes are compiled for the signatures inferred from the types of the derived nodes and their sources.
-.. [#f2] For numpy-compatible data types, additional utilities are available in :mod:`numbox.core.work.loader_utils`.
+.. [#f3] For numpy-compatible data types, additional utilities are available in :mod:`numbox.core.work.loader_utils`.
-.. [#f3] For numpy-compatible data types, additional utilities are available in :mod:`numbox.core.work.combine_utils`.
+.. [#f4] For numpy-compatible data types, additional utilities are available in :mod:`numbox.core.work.combine_utils`.

 .. automodule:: numbox.core.work.builder
    :members: